|

 aka Marquis de Vogüé

-French diplomat-archaeologist and member of the Académie française (from 1868); uncle to Marie-Eugène Melchior de Vogüé (1848-1910, the Vicomte de Vogüé); both contributors to the Académie des Inscriptions et Belles-Lettres—the elder publising inscriptions in Phoenician and Aramaic from the Levant, the younger inscriptions from Cyprus.
+French diplomat and archaeologist; member of the Académie française (from 1868), for some years with his nephew the Vicomte de Vogüé; contributor to the Académie des Inscriptions et Belles-Lettres, publishing inscriptions in Phoenician and Aramaic from the Levant.

 |